asongent/jenkins-docker/README.md

-# Jenkins-Docker, A wonderful thing to know.
+# JENKINS DOCKER INTEGRATION, A WONDERFUL THING TO LEARN
 ---
 The purpose of this tutorial is learn how to integrate git jenkins and docker.
 I will continue my studies on how to integrate most DevOps tools together.